How To Confer With Readers

 Teaching can be done in a variety of ways depending on the reader’s goal and what is being taught.
 As you prepare to teach the reader a strategy to help them propel forward, keep the reading goal for the reader in mind.
 Several strategies can be used...

-This could be started by saying, "Let's take a look at this think sheet we worked through together when we read insert title of whatever text you read together here."
+Example and Explanation: The teacher reinforces a previously taught strategy by referencing past lessons and explaining its use with a familiar text.
+Begin with, "Let's take a look at this think sheet we worked through together when we read insert title here."

 Link